 Autism spectrum disorder (ASD) is a developmental disorder that affects the way an individual interacts and interprets the world around them.
-Researchers estimate 1 in every 66 children between the ages of 5 to 17 is diagnosed with autism in Canada.
-It is also 4x more likely in boys.
+Researchers estimate 1 in every 66 children between the ages of 5 to 17 is diagnosed with autism in Canada, and it is also 4x more likely in boys.

 Autism can manifest in many forms and affect individuals in different ways.
 Because ASD is on a spectrum, some cases are very mild and barely noticeable.
 While others are severe and can greatly impact daily life.